josemotta/IoT.Hass.Farm/README.md

 - How each node connects to power and communication?
 - How many wires are necessary to bring node to life?

-Table below shows the three node options that were created for this application.
+Table below classifies the three nodes created for this application.

 ![](https://i.imgur.com/8XzDA8M.png)